Antique Writing Desks for Sale UK

 Antique Writing Desks

 An antique writing desk brings both beauty and function to a home office, study, or drawing room.
-From elegant Georgian bureau bookcases and Edwardian satinwood writing tables to ornate French bonheur du jour cabinets and Louis XV marquetry desks, the 18th and 19th centuries produced writing furniture of extraordinary quality and variety.
+From elegant Georgian bureau bookcases and Edwardian satinwood writing tables to ornate French bonheur du jour cabinets and Louis XV marquetry desks, the 18th and 19th centuries produced antique writing desks of extraordinary quality and variety that no modern reproduction can match.

-At Hawkins Antiques we stock a fine and constantly changing selection of antique writing desks — davenports, cylinder desks, bureau bookcases, bonheur du jours, kneehole desks, and pedestal writing tables.
-Every piece is hand-selected for quality of craftsmanship and practical usability.
+At Hawkins Antiques we stock a fine and constantly changing selection of antique writing desks for sale - davenports, cylinder desks, bureau bookcases, bonheur du jours, kneehole desks, and pedestal writing tables.
+Every piece is hand-selected for quality of craftsmanship and practical usability by a specialist dealer with over 65 years of experience.

 Antique writing desks for sale at Hawkins Antiques, Barry, South Wales